pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-Or you can emit event from your module by creating event handler one time:
+Or you can emit events from your module by creating a one time event handler:

 ```rust
 address {{sender}} {